jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

 | ![](/img/posts/coding-agents-responsibly-images/claude_cli.png){: .responsive-image } |
 |:--------------------------------------------------------------------------------------:|
 |                            The CLI interface of Claude Code.
+At this point I built a pretty big codebase already.
 The task I describe is relatively small, but still spans several files and includes various design decisions.
-I added another screenshot at the bottom of this post.
+I added another screenshot further in the "conversation" at the bottom of this post.
  |

 ### Mistakes